matematiflo/matematiflo.github.io/FormalMath/LosAndes2024.md

 - Un ejemplo famoso es el [Teorema de los cuatro colores][4colores] (debido a K. Appel y W. Haken, $1976$), que fue totalemente formalizado en el 2005 (por G. Gonthier, *utilizando únicamente el asistente de prueba Coq*).

 <!--
-- The proof shows that the theorem holds except perhaps in a finite number of cases.
+- The proof of the 4-color theorem shows that the theorem holds except perhaps in a finite number of cases.
-- Those $1834$ cases were then shown to be 4-colourable using various computer programs and algorithms<!--, some of them written by J. Koch.
-Part of the proof was checked manually by Haken's daughter Dorothea Blohstein (born Haken).-->
+- Those $1834$ cases were then shown to be 4-colourable using various computer programs and algorithms<, some of them written by J. Koch.
+Part of the proof was checked manually by Haken's daughter Dorothea Blohstein (born Haken).
+-->

 ---